Schools with Explosives Engineering Programs: How to Choose

 Master's in Explosives or Mining Engineering

 Since there are only a few explosives engineering master's programs, a master's in mining engineering with a focus on explosives is a plausible option.
 Many schools offer concentration areas such as materials handling, mining safety or underground construction which can allow for explosives as the focus.
-Most programs can be completed over a 2-year period and give students the option of completing either a thesis or independent study.
+Most programs can be completed over a 2-year period and give students the option of completing a thesis, independent study or comprehensive examination.
+Master's-level coursework may include:

 Ph.D. in Mining Engineering

 Those wishing to specialize in explosives engineering as a researcher or university professor should consider earning a Ph.D. in mining engineering.
-The completion of a doctoral degree may require a campus residency of at least six months, some advanced courses and seminar work and original research in a specific area of explosives.
+The completion of a doctoral degree may require a campus residency of at least six months, some advanced courses, seminar work and original research in a specific area of explosives.
+Programs typically culminate in a comprehensive examination and dissertation.
+Ph.D. students might take courses in:

 Related to Schools with Explosives Engineering Programs: How to Choose